Dynamical Degree and Arithmetic Degree of Endomorphisms on Product Varieties: acknowledgements

 \section{acknowledgements}

 This paper is a revised version of the master's thesis of the author.
-In writing this paper, Associate Professor Tetsushi Ito made a polite and delicate guidance for the author.
-The author would like to thank Professor Shu Kawaguchi at Doshisha University and Professor Serge Cantat at Universit\'e de Rennes for their advice on the definition and properties of dynamical degrees.
+In writing this paper, Tetsushi Ito made a polite and delicate guidance for the author.
+The author would like to thank Shu Kawaguchi and Serge Cantat for their advice on the definition and properties of dynamical degrees.
 It is very kind of them to assist the author to complete this paper.